flipacholas/Architecture-of-consoles/articles/dreamcast.md

 The VMU has two modes of operation:

-- **Attached to the controller**: The official controller has two slots to connect VMUs and other accessories with the same shape, if the VMU is inserted on the first slot (visible from the front of the controller), the VMU can display some drawings during gameplay.
+- **Attached to the controller**: The official controller has two slots to connect VMUs and other accessories with the same shape, if the VMU is inserted on the first slot (visible from the front of the controller), it can display drawings during gameplay.
 Moreover, the Dreamcast can store saves and a program on the VMU.
 - **Detached from the controller**: The gadget becomes a Tamagotchi-like device with a clock, save manager and can also run whatever program the Dreamcast previously transferred.
 Two VMUs can be connected to share content as well.

 ---

 ## Anti-Piracy & Homebrew

-Using the proprietary GD-ROM format helped to inhibit the production of unauthorised copies of games [and running them on other consoles].
-Dreamcast games are also _region-locked_ meaning that a console will refuse to run a game intended for a different region.
+Using the proprietary GD-ROM format helped to inhibit the production of unauthorised copies of games (and running them on other consoles).
+Dreamcast games are also *region-locked* meaning that a console will refuse to run a game intended for a different region.

 #### Defeating it

 In practice, the anti-piracy measures were *utterly* useless due to Sega leaving a huge backdoor open: **MIL-CD**.
 Music Interactive Live-CD or 'MIL-CD' is a format created by Sega to extend an Audio-CD with interactive programs... and the Dreamcast is compatible with it.

-Now, someone [who?] discovered that after managing to rip the contents of a GD-ROM and modifying its format to adhere to the MIL-CD, burning it to a conventional CD and putting it in the Dreamcast would *just work*.
-This caused an unstoppable wave of burned discs and ISOs to be released on the net.
+Unauthorised commercial discs (cheat loaders, movie players, etc) disguised as MIL-CDs to run on the console without Sega's approval.
+Later on, different hacking communities dissected this exploit and came up with a workaround to boot pirated games using CD-ROMs.
+This caused an unstoppable wave of ISOs to be released on the net.

 Some problems surfaced afterwards: Although GD-ROMs can store a gigabyte of data, CD-ROMs can only fit ~700 MB, so how could 'rippers' shrink the bigger games to fit on a CD?
 By re-compressing music and graphics until it fits.
 They may even try to split it into two discs.
-After all, game data is not a single blob anymore like on an old cartridge, but is now organised hierarchically into files and directories.
+After all, game data is not a single blob anymore (like on an old cartridge), but is now organised hierarchically into files and directories.

 ---